 They live in deciduous forest habitats where they form long trails foraging in trees and along the ground.
-They feed on any dead insects they can find and secretions of sap sucking insects.
+They feed on any dead insects they can find, and secretions of sap sucking insects.

 As the colony increases in size, they will move higher up the tree and create a carton type nest, constructed with chewed up bark and pieces of plant debris.
 Mature nests can be the size of a football and are usually found attached to the side of trees or inside hollow logs.
 They are well camouflaged and blend in with the tree’s natural trunk color and form.